michael-timmers/SDL2Template/README.md

 This is a general purpose template for any new SDL2 project.

-It has a basic event loop that only updates when an event occurs, and a renderer namespace with some helpful functions.
+It has a basic event loop that only updates when an event occurs, and renderer and timer classes with some helpful functions.

-##CMake compiling (recommended)
+##CMake compiling

 CMake modules are provided for SDL2, SDL2_ttf and SDL2_image.
 Uncomment their headers in 'headers.hpp'.